 Decentralization and determinism are commonly thought of as fundamentals of blockchain and cryptology.
 While that may be true in some cases, i.e. Bitcoin, the same cannot be said for the status quo DeFi oracles of 2021.
 For instance, oracle providers like Chainlink centrally curate node validators in order to allow smart contract requests to choose from ‘whitelisted’ API feeds.
 In other words, Chainlink centralizes and takes on the responsibility of vetting node validators and determining which ones are trustworthy with proprietary methods.

 This vetting and whitelisting of validators has drawn the ire of Chainlink critics, though decentralization is not universally a top priority for oracle users.
-After all, simply adding cryptography and algorithmic management of data to highly centralized oracle providers is a concept which is more novel than new, meaning it may be simpler to grasp and thus quicker to be adopted compared with more decentralized oracles requiring a longer timeline for their development.
+After all, simply adding cryptography and algorithmic management of data to highly centralized oracle providers is a concept which is more novel than new, meaning it may be simpler to grasp and thus quicker to be adopted compared with more decentralized oracles.
 Consequently, centralized oracle providers may populate the space for an extended stay until more innovative competitors have demonstrated their services to be superior.

 Economic incentives and trust are the best that humans have to operate on in the world of physical finance.
 Despite this, it is inevitable that such trust-based DeFi oracles will be rejected by many in the DeFi community until more deterministic, open, and trustless protocols become manifest.
 To decentralization advocates, an ideal solution might be one which removes the requirement for users to ‘trust’ oracle protocols and their use of API nodes, while also removing doubts surrounding either the block production speed or consensus models governing their base layers.
 On the other hand, projects which do not consider oracles acting as middleware to be a dealbreaker have been using these protocols nonetheless, at least until better alternatives become available.